wayne931121/wayne931121/README.md

 ### Intro
 - 👋 Hi, I’m @wayne931121
-- 👀 I’m interested in insect, I like to observe insects.
-2022
+- 👀 I’m interested in insect, I like to observe insects, in 2022
-- 🌱 I’m currently learning code
+- 🌱 I’m currently <del>learning code</del>
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 -